By Perry Willis

 This article will…

-- Remind you of the verdicts reached in my previous eight articles about past U.S. wars.
+- Remind you of the verdicts reached in my previous seven articles about past U.S. wars.

 - Conduct a thought experiment, to evaluate how World War Two might have gone differently had the U.S. replaced taxation with voluntary funding.